apache/flink/docs/apis/streaming_guide.md

         <td><strong>Sliding time windows</strong><br>KeyedStream &rarr; WindowedStream</td>
         <td>
           <p>
-            Incoming elements are assigned to a window of a certain size (5 seconds below) based on their timestamp.
+            Incoming elements are assigned to a window of a certain size (5 seconds in the example below) based on their timestamp.
 Windows "slide" by the provided value (1 second in the example), and hence overlap.
 The window comes with a default trigger.
 For event/ingestion time, a window is triggered when a watermark with value higher than its end-value is received, whereas for processing time